What’s the best Halloween makeup for sensitive skin? We’ve got answers.

 Also, the way you remove your Halloween makeup is just as important as the way you put it on.
 “Because costume makeup is very heavy, you may require a double cleanse to fully remove it,” says Zeichner.
 “Start out with an oil based cleanser to dissolve make up.
 Follow it with a foaming cleanser to remove any residual dirt.
 Make sure to apply a moisturizer afterwards to help maintain a healthy skin barrier!”
 Find out more about how to double cleanse here.

 For optimal Halloween double cleansing, we recommend Then I Met You’s Living Cleansing Balm and Soothing Tea Cleansing Gel, which work together to deep clean!

 Bonus!
 How to create an awesome Halloween makeup look with makeup you already have:

 If you’re acne-prone or have sensitive don’t worry, there are still a ton of fun hacks that you can do with makeup in your arsenal to get in the Halloween spirit.
-For example, you can get a quick and easy vampire or zombie look with the help of the Etude House Dear Darling Water Gel Lip Tint.
+For example, you can get a quick and easy vampire or zombie look with the help of a lip tint, like the Colourpop Sonic Blooms Glossy Lip Stain.
 It’s the perfect consistency for a little fake blood without the goop, stickiness, and mystery ingredients of store-bought fake blood.